 His principal research interests and publications, and most recent book, are listed in a separate link.

-Mike Hughes has continued academic work since his retirement from clinical work and administration, and has an honorary appointment at the National Heart and Lung Institute, Imperial College.
-He continues to teach, and contributes clinical and academic reviews, and regularly referees papers for American, British and European journals.
-He has written three books since “retiring”.
+Mike Hughes has continued academic work since his retirement in 1997 from clinical work and administration, and has an honorary appointment at the National Heart and Lung Institute, Imperial College.
+He continued to teach, and contributes clinical and academic reviews, editorials and textbook chapters, and regularly referees papers for American, British and European journals.
+He remains an expert opinion on pulmonary gas exchange and pulmonary diffusion and lung function tests.
+He has written three books since “retiring” and over 40 publications.
 He was awarded the British Thoracic Society’s Medal in 2008.

 Mike was President of the Harveian Society of London for the year 2016.